 Total delivery time across Europe

 Printful's delivery time is two numbers added together: fulfillment time (printing your product) plus shipping time (getting it to the buyer's door).
+According to Printful's Help Center, the estimated delivery time (EDT) is the sum of estimated fulfillment and shipping time.

 For most of mainland Europe, the realistic end-to-end window looks like this: